-Deviated Septum Treatments in Manhattan, NYC
+Deviated Septum Surgery in Manhattan, NYC

 Although a deviated septum is a condition affecting millions of people across the US, including in Manhattan, it can be treated to provide permanent relief to those that suffer from it.
-A septoplasty is a surgical procedure to straighten a deviated septum, ridding the patient of symptoms such as nosebleeds, nasal congestion, facial pain and more.
+A septoplasty is a surgical procedure to straighten a deviated septum, ridding the patient of symptoms such as nosebleeds, nasal congestion, facial pain, and more.

 What is a Deviated Septum?